ibm-cloud-docs/cloud-databases/at-events.md

-_Service-name_ sends activity tracking events to {{site.data.keyword.at_full_notm}} hosted event search in the regions that are indicated in the following table.
+{{site.data.keyword.databases-for}} send activity tracking events to {{site.data.keyword.at_full_notm}} hosted event search in the regions that are indicated in the following table.

 | Dallas (`us-south`) | Washington (`us-east`)  | Toronto (`ca-tor`) | Sao Paulo (`br-sao`) |
 |---------------------|-------------------------|-------------------|----------------------|